industrialdev/wicket-wordpressplugin-php/README.md

 Requires the "Base Wicket Plugin".
 Provides a widget with a form to create a new person.
 This is a widget in Wordpress.
 It's suggested to install wicket context plugin to be able to restrict which pages it can go on.

-To create a modified version of this form, it is advisable to disable this plugin, copy the plugin file "wicket_create_account.php" outside of the wicket plugin folder and adjust the include path at the top of the file within your new copy to continue to pull in the settings form.
+To create a modified version of this form, it is advisable to disable this plugin, copy the plugin file "wicket_create_account.php" outside of the wicket plugin folder, rename it and adjust the include path at the top of the file within your new copy to continue to pull in the settings form.
+It might be a good idea while renaming the file to also rename the functions and class within as well.
+This isn't stricly required but might be a good idea to visually separate the plugin as being custom/your own.

+Also, if needing to run both the core form plugin and your custom one, the functions will need to be renamed as well.

+## Wicket Manage Preferences Form

+Requires the "Base Wicket Plugin".
+Provides a widget with a form to update person preferences.
+This is a widget in Wordpress.
+It's suggested to install wicket context plugin to be able to restrict which pages it can go on.

+To create a modified version of this form, it is advisable to disable this plugin, copy the plugin file "wicket_manage_preferences.php" outside of the wicket plugin folder and rename it.
 It might be a good idea while renaming the file to also rename the functions and class within as well.
 This isn't stricly required but might be a good idea to visually separate the plugin as being custom/your own.

 Also, if needing to run both the core form plugin and your custom one, the functions will need to be renamed as well.